 When they go to a doctor’s office, many patients have absolutely no idea about the cost of their medical care.
-Let me ask you something: will you ever go to the best steakhouse in town, order the best bottle of wine and the most expensive steak if you know that you cannot afford it?
+Let me ask you something: will you ever go to the best steakhouse in town and order the best bottle of wine and the most expensive steak if you know you cannot afford it?
 When you enter a medical office without an emergency, you are most of the time asked to provide your insurance card before even they ask for your name.
 A stack of papers is pushed under your nose.
 A pen is handed to sign that you will be responsible for paying if your insurance decides they do not consider that you need the visit, the tests, or the treatment.
 Of course, you will sign!
 Your focus is on your health, not the papers you will sign…..
-Then, in a few months, you will start getting surprise bills.
+Then, in a few months, you will start getting “surprise bills”.
 The financial burden could be massive.
-That is why I encourage you to ask for the cash price for your consultation, tests, and treatment.
+I encourage you to ask for the cash price for your consultation, tests, and treatment.
 In our practice, Rheumatologist OnCall, we strive to offer affordable and transparent pricing for all our services, from consultations to the laboratory, imaging tests, and treatments.
 The cost of our laboratory and imaging services can be even ten times less discounted compared to traditional medical practices.
 We never send you a surprise bill and will work with patients to customize the medical plan to their needs and within their budget.
 We work to serve you and not your insurance.

 6.”
 The doctor only offered me office treatments “.